 Income taxes can be affected by estimates of whether, and within which jurisdictions, future earnings will occur and how and when cash is repatriated to the United States, combined with other aspects of an overall income tax strategy.
 Additionally, taxing jurisdictions could retroactively disagree with our tax treatment of certain items, and some historical transactions have income tax effects going forward.
 Accounting rules require these future effects to be evaluated using current laws, rules and regulations, each of which can change at any time and in an unpredictable manner.
-We utilized an effective income tax rate of 30.5% in the first quarter, which is 50 basis points higher than the 30.0% rate used in the prior year second quarter.
-This increase reflects the impact of the NTGH businesses acquired in the fourth quarter of 2003 and the capital restructuring completed in conjunction with that acquisition.
+We utilized an effective income tax rate of 28.1% in the third quarter, which is 190 basis points lower than the 30.0% rate used in the prior year third quarter.
+The current year quarter includes a one time credit of approximately \$0.9 million from a research and development tax credit study related to prior years, which was completed during the quarter.
+We anticipate the Company's effective tax rate for the fourth quarter of 2004 to be approximately 30.5% exclusive of any effects of the TransCore acquisition expected to be completed during the fourth quarter of 2004.